MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 * When combining data sourced from the use of multiple connectors, Power Query tries to push as much work as possible to both of the data sources while complying with the privacy levels defined for each data source.
 * Read the article on [Privacy levels](dataprivacyfirewall.md) to protect your queries from running against a Data Privacy Firewall error.
 * You can also use other tools to check query folding from the perspective of the request being received by the data source.
 Based on our example, you can use the Microsoft SQL Server Profile to check the requests being sent by Power Query and received by the Microsoft SQL Server.
-* a new folded step generates a new SQL statement that will be sent to the database
+* Whenever you add a new step to your query, Power Query will try to fold it back to the data source as a new data source query that will be evaluated by your data source.